Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 What is Liquid Propane?
 Liquid Propane Gas

-Propane gas is the same as LPG gas in Australia and the USA.
+Regarding propane gas vs LP gas, propane gas is the same as LP gas in Australia and the USA.

-LPG – propane is stored as a liquid in a propane gas bottle or larger propane tank, compressed into liquid at relatively low pressures.
+LPG or propane gas is stored as a liquid in a small propane tank or larger propane tank, compressed into liquid at relatively low pressures.

 The common uses for propane gas is as fuel gas for home cooking, heating, hot water and vehicles.